 Flights fluctuate in price depending on the time of year, the day of the week and how far in advance you book.
 Your return flight will, either be reimbursed at the end of your contract, or the school will offer you a higher salary to make up for the cost.

 You will need to bring some pocket money to be able to live, shop and eat during your first month in China.
 You will receive a monthly salary and therefore your first paycheck won’t arrive until the following month.
 The recommended minimum is to bring the equivalent of a minimum wage in the city you are going to, but it also depends on your lifestyle.

 To get a better understanding of the cost of living in China, check out our blog!

 The school will offer you either free accommodation or a housing allowance (an amount paid on top of your wages every month).

-If you get offered free accommodation there won’t be any upfront cost when you arrive in China, you can move straight in.
+If you get offered free accommodation on-campus there won’t be any upfront cost when you arrive in China, you can move straight in.

-A school representative will assist you in finding appropriate accommodation within your budget.
-If you get offered a contract with a housing allowance, you will need to bring enough money to cover the first month’s rent, a deposit and the agent’s fee.
+A school representative will assist you in finding appropriate accommodation off-campus within your budget.
+If you get offered a contract with a housing allowance, in some cases you will need to bring enough money to cover the first month’s rent, a deposit and the agent’s fee.
 Sometimes the school can help you by offering a loan, they will pay some money towards the upfront cost, and the amount will then be deducted from your monthly wages in instalments.

 NEW: Quarantine hotel and negative covid test